mvaganov/CmdLineAsteroids/notes.md

 ```
 compile and test. also, comment out Draw and test again.

-I've changed ProcessInput so that it doesn't wait for a user key press. this is also called Non-Blocking input.
+I've changed Input so that it doesn't wait for a user key press. this is also called Non-Blocking input.
-Notice the flickering. that flickering indicates a performance problem.
-My computer is pretty fast, but this game engine is really slow. it looks like it's running at around 10 frames per second.
+My computer is pretty fast, but this game engine is really slow. it looks like it's running at around 100 milliseconds of delay between updates, or about 10 frames per second.
-As with most game engines, the biggest reason for this performance is probably because of Draw.
+As with most games, the biggest reason for this performance is probably because of Draw.

-The code that claculates timing feels pretty bad, so before we continue, I want to implement a time-keeping class
+The code that claculates timing feels pretty bad, so before we continue, I want to implement a better time-keeping class
 `scene`
-Time.cs
+src/MrV/Time.cs

 ```
+using System;
+using System.Diagnostics;

 namespace MrV {
 	/// <summary>
 	/// Keeps track of timing, specifically for frame-based update in a game loop.